Structural Group Theory

 Let \(G = \mathbb{Z}\) (integers) and \(H = n\mathbb{Z}\) (multiples of \(n\)).
 Since \(\mathbb{Z}\) is Abelian, \(H\) is normal.

 The cosets are: \[ 0+H, \quad 1+H, \quad 2+H, \quad \dots, \quad (n-1)+H. \] The factor group operation tells us how to add these cosets: \[ (a+H) + (b+H) = (a+b) + H. \] Does this look familiar?
 It is exactly modular arithmetic.
 The factor group \(\mathbb{Z}/n\mathbb{Z}\) is structurally identical (isomorphic) to the group \(\mathbb{Z}_n\).
+A formal proof of this isomorphism appears later in this page as an application of the First Isomorphism Theorem.

 In software engineering, we hide implementation details behind an interface.
 Factor groups do the exact same thing for mathematics.
 When we form \(G/N\), we are saying, "The internal details of \(N\) don't matter to the macro-behavior of the system."
 We encapsulate \(N\) into a single identity element and observe how the remaining parts of \(G\) interact.
 This is the ultimate form of data abstraction.